PRMG Full Color Logo

 This type of mortgage is used when the loan amount exceeds the conforming loan limits set by Fannie Mae and Freddie Mac.
 Jumbo mortgages typically come with stricter qualification criteria and require a higher down payment.

 It’s important to find the right type of loan that fits your unique financial situation.
-Contact one of PRMG’s home mortgage experts today!
+Contact one of PRMG’s home mortgage professionals today!
 We’ve been serving customers just like you for over 22 years.
-Your mortgage expert’s guidance can help you make an informed decision and secure your Fixed-Rate Mortgage.
+Your mortgage professional’s guidance can help you make an informed decision and secure your Fixed-Rate Mortgage.

 Pros of securing a Fixed-Rate Mortgage